fenago/python-minicourses/MiniCourse_ML/_ML.md

 The lessons expect you to go off and find out how to do things.
-I will give you hints, but part of the point of each lesson is to force you to learn where to go to look for help on and about the Python platform (hint, I have all of the answers directly on this blog, use the search feature).
+I will give you hints, but part of the point of each lesson is to force you to learn where to go to look for help on and about the Python platform.

-I do provide more help in the early lessons because I want you to build up some confidence and inertia.

 **Hang in there, don’t give up!**